Secure multi-party quantum computation protocol for quantum circuits: the exploitation of triply-even quantum error-correcting codes: Subroutines of the MPQC protocol

+Actually, the above procedure is an extension of the Steane-type quantum error correction method introduced in Ref.~\cite{steane_prl_78_2252_1997} and stands for a single iteration in the verification phase of the VHSS protocol which contains $r^2 + 2r$ of such iterations.
+To be more specific, there are $r$ iterations to check the bit flip $X$ errors (where each iteration spends single ancillary logical quantum state $\bar{\bar{\ket{+}}}^i$), $r$ iterations to check the phase flip $Z$ errors (where each iteration spends single ancillary logical quantum state $\bar{\bar{\ket{0}}}^i$), and $r$ additional iterations for each ancillary logical quantum state $\bar{\bar{\ket{0}}}^i$ to check it for the bit flip $X$ errors (where each iteration indeed spends single ancillary logical quantum state $\bar{\bar{\ket{+}}}^i$).
+Obviously, this procedure requires a workspace of $3n$ qubits per quantum node, i.e., a workspace of $n$ qubits per quantum node for each of the logical quantum states $\bar{\bar{\mathcal{P}}}^i$, $\bar{\bar{\ket{0}}}^i$, and $\bar{\bar{\ket{+}}}^i$, which need to be stored simultaneously during the verification phase of the VHSS protocol, see Ref.~\cite{lipinska_pra_101_032332_2020} for the details.

 Throughout the verification phase of the VHSS protocol, quantum nodes jointly construct a public set of apparent cheaters $B$, which records all the arbitrary quantum errors introduced by the dealer $D^i$ during the procedure of the \textit{first level encoding} and by the cheating quantum nodes during the procedure of the \textit{second level encoding}.
 This allows identification of the cheating quantum nodes with probability exponentially close to $1$ in the security parameter $r$, i.e., the probability of error is $2^{-\Omega(r)}$.
 Note that it is impossible to distinguish arbitrary quantum errors introduced by the dealer $D^i$ from those introduced by the cheating quantum nodes.
 Anyway, if at the end of the verification phase $|B| \leq t$ is satisfied, then the dealer $D^i$ passes the verification phase of the VHSS protocol.
-In this case, a logical quantum state $\bar{\bar{\mathcal{P}}}^i$ in the possession of the quantum nodes can always be reconstructed into the original single-qubit input quantum state $\rho^i$, because arbitrary quantum errors introduced during the \textit{first level encoding} and the \textit{second level encoding} can always be corrected by the triply-even CSS QECC $\mathcal{C}_\mathrm{TE}$, since we assume that there are at most $t < \frac{n}{4}$ cheating quantum nodes which can introduce at most $t \leq \left \lfloor \frac{d - 1}{2} \right \rfloor$ arbitrary quantum errors at both levels of encoding.
+In this case, a logical quantum state $\bar{\bar{\mathcal{P}}}^i$ in the possession of the quantum nodes can always be reconstructed into the original input $\rho^i$ because arbitrary quantum errors introduced during the \textit{first level encoding} and the \textit{second level encoding} can always be corrected by the triply-even CSS QECC $\mathcal{C}_\mathrm{TE}$, since we assume that there are $t < \frac{n}{4}$ cheating quantum nodes and therefore $t \leq \left \lfloor \frac{d - 1}{2} \right \rfloor$ arbitrary quantum errors at each level of encoding.
+On the other hand, if $|B| > t$ is satisfied the VHSS protocol aborts.